 Future State of America’s Lean Hospitals

-Lean Six Sigma creates Operational Excellence which is above all, a competitive advantage for hospital.
+Lean Six Sigma creates Operational Excellence which is above all, a competitive advantage for hospitals.
 Toyota takes about three years from concept to production of a new car.
 It takes General Motors about five years.
-Toyota is agile and I highly recommend that hospitals adapt the benefits of the Toyota Production System.
-Above all visit the link below which takes you to a webpage that helps explain Single Payer Hospitals and shows you how to build your System with the tools of The Toyota Production System:
+Toyota is agile and I highly recommend that hospitals adopt the benefits of the Toyota Production System.
+Above all visit the link below which takes you to a webpage that helps explain Single-Payer Hospitals and shows you how to build your System with the tools of The Toyota Production System:

 Benefits of Hospital Improvement

-Benefit – Hospital Improvement leads to a hospital system which is robust, agile, therefore, more productive, and less costly to operate.
+Benefit – Hospital Improvement leads to a hospital system that is robust, agile, therefore, more productive, and less costly to operate.
 Your hospital will:

 - firstly react quickly to unanticipated future changes,